Jon9851/Eshop/README.md

 # Acknowledgements

  The site was cerated for my milestone project 4 for the [Code Institute](https://codeinstitute.net/) Full Stack Software Developer diploma.
 I would like to thank all the tutors at the code institute for their help during the development of my first milestone project.
 I would also like to thank [Tom Martin](https://www.linkedin.com/in/tom-martin-245919224/) for his  help as his feedback and support which was extremely key in completing my fourth milestone project.
+The wishlist app was sourced from stack overflow.